Slovenia pledges to sell 15 firms, raise VAT to avert bailout

 Analysts have voiced concern that the funding might encourage complacency in the government, an unlikely alliance of parties ranging from neo-liberal centrists to leftists and which faces rising public anger.

-Cufer said the national fire sale would include No.2 state lender Nova KBM, the largest telecoms operator, Telekom Slovenia, flag carrier Adria Airways and Ljubljana Airport.
+Cufer said the national fire sale would include No.2 state lender Nova KBM NKBM.LJKBM.WA, the largest telecoms operator, Telekom Slovenia (TLSG.LJ), flag carrier Adria Airways and Ljubljana Airport.
 The state would not retain any blocking stake in the companies.

 Bratusek said the budget deficit would soar to 7.8 percent of national output this year and that the government aimed to bring it down to 3.3 percent in 2014.